 One of the demands water bottle manufacturers have best been able to satisfy is the need for insulation.
 Insulated bottles keep their contents hot or cold by limiting heat transfer between the bottle’s contents and the atmosphere outside the bottle.
 With a bit of clever engineering behind it, well-made insulated bottles are capable of keeping ice frozen even in the most blazing heat for hours on end or keeping your soup or hot coco warm inside even if immersed in snow.

 We put together this article to help you find the best insulated bottle your money can buy.
-If you aren’t necessarily after an insulated bottle, hop over to our feature Best Water Bottles of 2016 to see what other types of bottle are out there.
-We’ve included some insulated options on that list as well.
+If you aren’t necessarily after an insulated bottle, hop over to our feature Best Water Bottles 2017, or the older Best Water Bottles of 2016 to see what other types of bottle are out there.
+We’ve included some insulated options on those lists as well.
+You might also like checking out Best Drink Tumblers 2017.

 Finding the Best Insulated Bottle For Your Needs